 DragonFly3 is the University's preferred wireless network available to students, faculty, and staff with a current University User ID.
 DragonFly3 offers greater bandwidth, fewer restrictions, and relief from some radio interference.
 DragonFly3 is available for Windows, Mac OS X, iPhone, iPad, iPod and many other computers and smartphones.
 Community members may follow the instructions to connect to DragonFly3.

 How To Connect

-- Choose the Drexel Guest network from the available wireless networks.
+- Choose "DrexelGuest" from the list of available wireless networks.